Amtrak’s Silver Star service offers access to Florida’s Gulf Coast from the Northeastern Seaboard.

 At most stations, you can also check in up to three pieces of luggage at no charge (weight limit of 50 lbs per bag and maximum size of 36 x 36 x 36 inches).
 An additional three pieces can be checked in with a charge of $10.00 per bag.

-Look out for the official Red Caps to help you with your baggage when arriving at the station.
+Look out for the official Red Caps to help you with your baggage when arriving at the station (not available at all stations).

 The Palmetto follows the same route as the Silver Star but these days it only goes as far as Savannah, Georgia.